HOME

 VATICAN CITY, 1956, Scott 214-215

-The monogram used by the Jesuits is basically an abbreviation for the name of Jesus: IHS.
-These are the first two and the last letters of the name of Jesus in Greek.
-On the crest of Geneva below we see a capital sigma, but in Greek, as on many icons, it would have been written IHC.
-After a while the more familiar Roman S was used.
-Normally a line is drawn above the letters (as on the crest below) to indicate that it is an abbreviation.
+The IHS monogram used by the Jesuits is an abbreviation for the name of Jesus in Greek: IHSOUS.
+Originally and on many icons the final letter is the Greek form of sigma used at the end of a word, IHC, but eventually the more familiar Roman S came into use.
+Normally a line is drawn above the three letters (as on the crest of Geneva below) to indicate that it is an abbreviation.
 In northern France small Roman letters were used (ihs) and the line was drawn through the h to form a cross.
-Such an inscription was above the door of St. Barbe College in Paris where Ignatius would have seen it often.
-When the monogram went back to capital letters, people were unwilling to loose the cross and mounted a cross on the cross stroke of the H. The stamp above shows John Capistrano preaching devotion to the name of Jesus, as did his master St. Bernardino of Siena, with the IHS on a banner.
-More
+Such an inscription was above the door of the College of St. Barbara at the University of Paris where Ignatius would often have seen it.
+When the monogram went back to capital letters, people were unwilling to loose the cross and so mounted a cross on the horizontal stroke of the H. The stamp above shows St. John Capistrano (1385-1456) preaching devotion to the name of Jesus, as did his master St. Bernardino of Siena (1380-1444) with the IHS on a banner.
+On the Church of St. Michael in Vilnius (below), is what looks like the seal of the Society, but it is a reference to St. Bernadino since the church was built for Bernardine (Franciscan) nuns.

 The Geneva coat of arms, dating to the 15th century, has as its crest